juzibot/wechaty-doc/docs/zh/api/room.md

 Get QR Code of the Room from the room, which can be used as scan and join the room.
+> Tips:
+This function is depending on the Puppet Implementation, see [puppet-compatible-table](https://github.com/Chatie/wechaty/wiki/Puppet#3-puppet-compatible-table)

 **Kind**: instance method of [<code>Room</code>](/zh/api/room)
 <a id="roomalias"></a>